 Candidates for distinction will assemble a portfolio representing their best work in their Asian Studies, Chinese or Japanese major.
 The portfolio will normally consist of four papers or equivalent work in other formats:

 - A substantive Level III original work in any media, such as a scholarly paper, artistic endeavor, or musical composition

 - Two additional projects at Level II or Level III, each from a different discipline

 Students applying for distinction shall inform the chair of the Department of Asian Studies by November 10.
 (December graduates should consult the Chair about relevant deadlines.)
-Students applying for distinction shall choose a faculty advisor from Asian Studies faculty, preferably a faculty member with whom the student has worked in the past.
+Students will meet with the Distinction Committee to discuss the process.

 If approved for distinction, the student will present their work before Asian Studies students and faculty by the end of spring semester.